christiskatsouris/Multivariate/README.md

 # Disclaimer

-The author declares no conflicts of interest.
+The author (Christis G. Katsouris ) declares no conflicts of interest.

 The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
 All rights reserved.